The LeadersIn Maritime Law

 • Seek medical treatment for your injury as soon as possible.*

-• To turn in your written injury notice, use form LS-201.
+• To turn in your written injury notice, use Form LS-201.

-If a longshoreman was injured by a third party that was not their employer or a co-worker, they might have the option of filing a third-party lawsuit to recover damages.
-Third party cases are covered under Chapter 3-600 of the Longshore Procedure Manual, which provides the injured employee with the following options:
+If a longshoreman was injured by a company or individual other than an employer or a co-worker, they might have the option of filing a third-party lawsuit to recover damages.

 • File a claim for compensation